Rocket Lab Photon

-Photon is a satellite bus based on Rocket Lab's kick stage.
+Photon is a satellite bus based on Rocket Lab's Electron kick stage.
+It moves satellites into their appropriate orbits once boosted by rockets such as Electron.
+It is customizable for uses including LEO payload hosting, lunar flybys, and interplanetary missions.

+Photon uses chemical propulsion for orbit adjustments.
+It can use a variety of engines, such as the Curie and HyperCurie engines, as well as engines from third-party sources, such as the one powering the EscaPADE mission.

+Photon first launched in August 2020 on Rocket Lab's I Can't Believe It's Not Optical mission, where it served as a pathfinder.
+It has since flown three times.
+It flew the CAPSTONE mission.

+Photon communicates on the S-band.
+Depending on the orbital inclination (37° to Sun-synchronous orbit), it is expected to have a payload capacity of 170 kg.
+The interplanetary version was to have a 40 kg payload capacity.

+HyperCurie is an evolution of the Curie engine, which comes in monopropellant and bipropellant versions, while the HyperCurie is hypergolic and electrically pumped.

 Development

-In April 2019, Rocket Lab announced plans to create a new satellite bus, named Photon, to launch small payloads into Earth orbit.
-Its goal was to reduce the complexity and development time for customers, enabling technology demonstrations without the complexity of developing a full spacecraft.
-At the same time the company was aiming to broaden its portfolio and diversify its revenue streams.
-In October 2019, it announced that it aimed to launch its first mission as soon as the fourth quarter of 2020.
-The company also announced it was targeting lunar orbit as part of its services offered with Photon, enabled by a new bi-propellant propulsion system.
-The development of Photon included working with a number of potential customers, with significant interest from government agencies.
+In April 2019, Rocket Lab announced plans to create a new satellite bus, named Photon, to position small satellites into orbit.
+Its goal was to reduce complexity and development time, enabling technology demonstrations without developing a full spacecraft.
+The company aimed to broaden its portfolio and diversify its revenue streams.
+The company announced it was targeting lunar orbit as part of its services, enabled by a bi-propellant propulsion system.
+The development of Photon included working with potential customers, with significant interest from government agencies.
 The first few Photon satellites would be technology demonstrators before transitioning to operational launches for customers, which started with NASA's CAPSTONE cubesat in June 2022.

-Rocket Lab's ultimate aim for Photon is that it will enable an interplanetary mission to Venus in 2023, delivering a laser-tunable mass spectrometer into the Venusian atmosphere.
+Rocket Lab planned to launch Photon to Venus in December 2025, delivering a laser-tunable mass spectrometer to the Venusian atmosphere.

 Design

 Photon is manufactured at Rocket Lab's factory in Huntington Beach, California.
-It uses the Curie engine and communicates on S-band.
+It can utilize a variety of engines, including those developed by Rocket Lab itself, such as the Curie and HyperCurie engines, as well as engines from third-party sources, such as the one powering the EscaPADE mission.
+Photon communicates on S-band.
 Depending on the orbital inclination (37° to Sun-synchronous orbit), it is expected to have a maximum payload capacity of 170 kg.
 The low Earth orbit version of Photon can take 130 kg to Sun-synchronous orbit.

 A modified version of Photon has bigger propellant tanks and the HyperCurie engine for interplanetary missions.
 The interplanetary version has a 40 kg payload capacity.
-HyperCurie is an evolution of the Curie engine, which comes in a monopropellent version and a bipropellant version, while the HyperCurie is a hypergolic version.
+HyperCurie is an evolution of the Curie engine, which comes in a monopropellant version and a bipropellant version, while the HyperCurie is a hypergolic version.
 HyperCurie is electrically pumped.